Coinflect/coinflectjs/documentation/e2e-tests.md

 # E2E Testing

-We can do the end-to-end testing for the latest CoinflectJS by setting up a local Coinflect network and running the `e2e_tests` in the root directory.
+We can do the end-to-end testing for the latest Coinflect by setting up a local Coinflect network and running the `e2e_tests` in the root directory.

 ## Setup Local Coinflect Network